nolar/kopf/docs/errors.rst

 Temporary errors
 ================

-If an exception raised inherits from `kopf.TemporaryError`, it will postpone the current handler for the next iteration, which can happen either immediately, or after some delay::
+If an exception raised inherits from :class:`kopf.TemporaryError`, it will postpone the current handler for the next iteration, which can happen either immediately, or after some delay::